-&lt;sup>6 There is a possibility that the prices of popular items react to competitors' prices more than those of less popular items because of large advertisement effects.
-In this case, our estimates of price elasticity should be interpreted as the upper bound.
+5 There is a possibility that the prices of popular items react to competitors' prices more than those of less popular items because of large advertisement effects.
+In this case, our estimates of price elasticity should be interpreted as upper bounds.
 However, it is also possible that to attract customers, a retailer does not have to cut the prices of popular items as much as those of less popular items because many people know the market level.
 Therefore, it is not certain whether our estimates have upper or lower biases.

-&lt;sup>7 According to the Statistical Bureau, from 1999 to 2007, the prices of curry paste, instant noodles, instant coffee, beverages, detergent, and toothpaste dropped by 11.5%, 11.6%, 21.1%, 12.9%, 23.3%, and 5.9%, respectively.
-Please note that the commodities chosen by the CPI might be different from the ones we used in this paper.
+6 According to the Statistical Bureau, from 1999 to 2007, the prices of curry paste, instant noodles, instant coffee, beverages, detergent, and toothpaste dropped by 11.5%, 11.6%, 21.1%, 12.9%, 23.3%, and 5.9%, respectively.
+Please note that the commodities chosen by the CPI might be different from the ones we use in this paper.
 Also note that the bargain price is not included in the CPI, while our price is the average of all the weekly prices, which might include temporary bargain prices.